hfbauman22/Excel-Data-Validation/index.md

 - Text length
 - Custom (a custom rule that you write)

 For certain Allow types, it makes sense to specify what range of data is permitted.
-For all options except list and custom, you may select a data range related to minimum and maximum values.
+For all options except List and Custom, you may select a data range related to minimum and maximum values.
 You have the option of selecting a range of:
 - between
 - not between
 - equal to